Based on learning experiences in this circle, each student will write a letter in peerScholarand give feedback on the work of three peers.

 What is The Global Teenager Project (GTP)?

+The Global Teenager Project connects students globally by sharing web based classroom challenges, contributions and discussions.
 The Learning Circles Children’s Rights improve intercultural understanding and increase awareness about the conditions in the lives of children worldwide.
+GTP wants to take away stereotypical images and preconceived ideas and gives way to a deeper understanding for different perspectives.

+Introduction: On November 20th 2014 the World celebrated the 25th anniversary of the adoption of the United Nations Convention on the Rights of the Child (CRC).
 Almost all countries (196) have ratified this international treaty that recognizes the human rights of children everywhere.

 By taking part in the Learning Circle you have created and seen a lot of information about the present 54 children's rights and how the world is dealing with it.

 In the past months you probably found out that 'we' still don't meet up to the rights of children.
 Many children are victims of failure to fulfill a promise.
+Maybe it helps if we think together, if we design a different plan, with a different approach.
+It's time for ideas that no one considered!

 The letter: